-According to the Mayo Clinic, Finasteride works by inhibiting 5-alpha reductase.
-Some of the more common side effects of Finasteride include impotence, confusion, dizziness, and a loss of sexual desire.(1)
+According to the Mayo Clinic, Finasteride works by inhibiting 5-AR.
+Some of the more common problems with Finasteride include impotence, confusion, dizziness, and a loss of sexual desire.(1)

-On the other hand, by adding these specific foods to your diet, you will avoid these harsh side effects.
-Also, many of these foods have essential nutrients that will improve your health in other ways.
+On the contrary, by adding these specific DHT blocker food to your diet, you will avoid these harsh side effects.
+Also, many of these have essential nutrients that will improve your health in other ways.

 Foods That Reduce DHT Levels

-By adding some of these DHT blocking foods to your diet, you may be able to lower the amount of DHT that is in your body.
-Most of these foods work by inhibiting 5-alpha reductase since it is the catalyst for converting testosterone into DHT.
+By adding some of these foods to your diet, you may be able to lower the amount of DHT that is in your body.
+Most of these work by inhibiting 5-AR since it is the catalyst for converting testosterone into DHT.
 By eliminating 5AR, we can stop the production of DHT and possibly prevent hair loss.

-You can eat many of these foods in their natural state, but others are best when taken in supplement form.
-Also, many of these DHT blocker are used topically.
+You can eat many of these items in their natural state, but others are best when taken in supplement form.
+Also, many of these DHT blockers are used topically.
 Because of this, they are found in many of the best hair growth serums and as ingredients in natural hair loss shampoos.
-You check out our reviews and ratings of the top organic hair loss shampoos on this page.
+You can read our reviews and ratings of the top organic hair loss shampoos on this page.

-In a study that looked at the effects of 19 medicinal and edible mushrooms on the ability to inhibit 5AR, Reishi came out on top.
-(2) In other words, it can block DHT naturally.
+In a study that looked at the impact of 19 medicinal and edible mushrooms on the ability to inhibit 5AR, Reishi came out on top.
+(1) In other words, it blocks DHT naturally.